yjf-GitHub/yjf_repository/readme/README.md

 ```
 $ /mnt/hello_world
 ```
-Will be displayed on the screen
+This will appear on the screen as follows.
 ```
 ****************
 **Hello world!**